 (2) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the Variation Agreement shall operate and take effect notwithstanding any other Act or law.

-[Section 4A inserted by No. 3 of 1988 s.
+[Section 4A inserted: No. 3 of 1988 s.
 6.]

 4B.
 Planning laws modified